evaluate and diagnosis stage, schools prioritise the main areas that require improvement.

 - how will we know if we have been successful?

-School Strategic Plan (SSP) is a one-page, high level, school-based plan that:
+A school strategic plan (SSP) is a one-page, high level, school-based plan that:

-- is based on data/evidence
+- is based on data and evidence

-- outlines the school’s vision, goals and targets, and the key improvement strategies that will help it achieve those goals and targets.
+- outlines the school’s vision, goals and targets, and the key improvement strategies that will help it achieve those goals and targets

 - focuses on one or two evidence-based Improvement Initiatives known to have an impact on student outcomes